 Jobs that are subject to vision issues are those where you rely on your eyesight too much, or you focus with your eyes for long periods of time.
 That kind of strain can be a big problem for your vision.
 Jobs like chemists or laboratory workers are at risk of getting something foreign in their eye or getting smoke in their eyes.
 Welders have the same situation.
 People who work on computers have vision issues that can cause headaches, blurred vision, or fatigued eyes.

 If you or someone you love is suffering from hearing or vision loss it may not be their age, it may be their work.
 Our San Diego hearing and vision loss attorney at Hiden, Rott, and Oertle, LLP, have seen so many cases that we now have a specialty in these injuries.
-Call 619-296-5884 or click here to speak with our professional attorneys about how we can ensure that you are getting the compensated needed to get the medical attention you deserve.
+Call at our office or click here to speak with our professional attorneys about how we can ensure that you are getting the compensated needed to get the medical attention you deserve.